bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Nodelist do not have the same methods as an array, sometimes you might want to apply an array method to a nodelist.

 5. What is a component?
+a reusable, stand alone construct of css, html, and js that can be reused

 ### Git Set up